City of Fargo Landfill

 Most household and business waste is accepted at the City of Fargo landfill, however, there are a few items that are not accepted and/or should be taken to other sites.

-Ask an appliance dealer to take your old appliance as a trade-in when purchasing a new one, or take to: Hazer's Auto and Truck Salvage, (701) 282-0441.
-There is a disposal fee for appliances (refrigerators, washers, dryers, freezers, microwaves, etc.).
-The Fargo landfill will accept appliances for a fee ($20 plus weight) and will deliver to Hazer's.
+Ask an appliance dealer to take your old appliance as a trade-in when purchasing a new one.
+There is a disposal fee for appliances (stoves, washers, dryers, dishwashers, microwaves, etc.).
+The Fargo landfill will accept appliances for a fee and will deliver to a recycler.
+For current pricing, please contact the landfill at 701-282-2489.
 The landfill does not accept any appliances with freon.
 Residents are allowed to place up to two appliances on the curb during Cleanup Week (first full week in May) at no charge.

 These must be accepted as trade-ins for new batteries at all retail stores.
 The following businesses take old car batteries: Batteries Plus, Exide Battery, Hazer's Auto and Truck Salvage and Interstate Battery or bring to HHW facility (open April - Oct).
 The City of Fargo will collect car batteries on your garbage day for a fee, call (701) 241-1449 for this service.